uoftblueprint/sistema/README.md

 ## Running your React Native app (Windows)

 Run `npm run android`.
 Give a few minutes for Metro to start, Gradle to build, and the simulator to load.

-To commit your added changes, run `npm run commit` to generate a standardized commit message.

 *What's Metro?* Metro is the JavaScript bundler that ships with React Native.
 Metro "takes in an entry file and various options, and returns a single JavaScript file that includes all your code and its dependencies."—Metro Docs.
 To start Metro without Android, run `npx react-native start` inside the root folder.